Dennis Franklin: College

 After graduating from Massillon, Franklin wore #9 for the Michigan Wolverines football program from 1972 to 1974, and he became known as "Michigan's first black quarterback" in mass media: "Every time I'd do an interview, they'd throw that tag on me.
 It became annoying," Franklin said.
 "Eventually, it went away.
 That's all I ever strived for."

 Franklin was a member of the Michigan teams coached by Bo Schembechler from 1971 to 1974 and was the starting quarterback from 1972 to 1974.
 Under Franklin’s leadership at quarterback, Michigan tied with Ohio State for three consecutive Big Ten Conference titles from 1972 to 1974 and finished with 30 wins, 2 losses and 1 tie.
 Franklin was a First-team All Big Ten quarterback in 1974 and led the team in passing and total offense every year from 1972 to 1974, becoming the second player at Michigan since Tom Harmon to accomplish that feat for three consecutive years.

 Franklin was voted team captain in 1974, was an Honorable Mention All American and finished sixth in the 1974 Heisman Trophy balloting.
-Franklin also won the 1974 Meyer Morton award, given by the M Club of Chicago for the football player show shows the greatest development and most promise as a result of spring practice and the 1972 John Maulbetsch Award, which is given to the freshman football candidate after spring practice on the basis of desire, character, capacity for leadership and future success both on and off the gridiron.
+Franklin also won the 1974 Meyer Morton award, given by the M Club of Chicago for the football player who shows the greatest development and most promise as a result of spring practice and the 1972 John Maulbetsch Award, which is given to the freshman football candidate after spring practice on the basis of desire, character, capacity for leadership and future success both on and off the gridiron.

 Franklin is remembered for his role in the classic 1973 Michigan vs. Ohio State football game.
 When the teams met, both teams were unbeaten with Ohio State ranked No. 1, and Michigan No. 4.
 Michigan had outscored its opponents 320–58, Ohio State by a margin of 361–33.
 After an epic struggle, the game ended in a 10–10 tie.
 Ohio State had gone to the Rose Bowl the year before, which normally would have given Michigan the tie-breaker edge.
 After some deliberation, the Big Ten athletic directors picked the Buckeyes.
 There were several explanations including that Franklin broke his collarbone in the game, that the Wolverines failed to win on their home field, and that Ohio State had entered the game as the higher ranked team.